skrotnisse/smarkov/README.md

 # SMarkov

-A small Markov Chain calculator.
+A small Markov Chain generator.
 This is a just-for-fun project I made to try out Rust.

 ## Disclaimer

-Sorry, no docs nor unit tests.
-Use this thingy at your own risk!
+Sorry, no docs nor tests.
+Use this thing at your own risk!

 # Development setup